 The Benahoaritas resided in caves and sustained themselves by rearing goats, sheep, and pigs, and by gathering fruits and roots.
 They produced “gofio”, a kind of flour made from fern and amagante roots, which they toasted and ground.

 It’s believed that these aboriginals arrived from Northwest Africa, though it’s unknown if they came voluntarily or were driven out by invaders like the Phoenicians or Romans.
 In fact, Phoenician sailors were familiar with the Canary Islands.
-Genoese sailor Lancelotto Malocello arrived at La Palma with the first Europeans in the 13th century, yet the island remained unconquered until 1493.
+Genoese sailor Lancelotto Malocello reached La Palma in the 13th century, but it wasn’t conquered until 1493.

 The conquest began with the Castilians landing in Tazacorte on September 29, 1492.
 It appears conquerors used agreements with the island’s aboriginals, which explains the little resistance they faced.